Windows 10 Video Editor

 Forgetting to Save Progress

-An easily avoidable mistake in Windows 10 Video Editor workflows is losing hours of work due to:
+An easily avoidable mistake in Windows 10 Video Editor workflows is unexpected shutdowns due to:

 • Software Crashes: Minimize risk by periodically saving.